corneavlad98/HomeAutomationApp/README.md

 User interface of the app is developed in Android Studio.
 Raspberry Pi is the backend of the app that runs Python scripts to send/receive data to and from the database.
 Firebase is the web API that is used to connect the two where we use a Real Time Database for sharing data.

 The RPI has connected to it LEDs, a temperature sensor (DHT11) and a Z-Wave module that provides connection to Z-Wave devices (in my case, a smart socket and a temperature/humidity sensor).
 The IP camera is connected to the same network as the RPI and smartphone.

-Firebase is used to link the two and provide real-time data about the DHT11 sensor and LEDs.

 Here is how the main menu of the app looks like:
 <p align="center">